bxparks/rpn83p/docs/USER_GUIDE_DATE.md

 #### DateTime Arithmetic

-The addition and subtraction operations are available on the `DateTime` object, just like `Date` and `Time`.
+The addition and subtraction operations are available on the DateTime object, just like Date and Time.
 The integer numbers are in unit of *second*.

 | **Operation**             | **Result**    |
 | --------------------------| ------------- |